 The warranties are exceptional, five-year and seven-year respectively.

+Many of us develop some degree of hearing loss as we age.
 When we age we lose our inner ear hair cell sensitivity.
 It is called “presbycusis.”

 Many stethoscopes will provide sufficient sound quality for a nurse to do an accurate BP or pulmonary analysis.